Stan. S. Katz

 The following year, 1909, Shibusawa headed a Japanese business/goodwill delegation to the United States, that included 40 of Japan’s most prominent business leaders and notables.
 They came at the invitation of the Seattle Chamber of Commerce and the Associated Chambers of Commerce of the Pacific Coast.
 The Japanese delegates and their companions traveled from Pacific to Atlanta, and back again, touring and being welcomed in over fifty U.S. cities.
 The newspaper: The Buffalo Commercial – 05 Oct.
 1909, Tue • Page 1 – gives some general details about Shibusawa and his Japanese delegation’s three month journey and states that that visit was in reciprocation for the fine hospitality given to the U.S. delegates during their 1908 visit.
 However, no mention is made that the 1908 visit had been headed by Frank A. Vanderlip, nor was there mention made that any photos had been taken of the Japanese and the U.S. representatives coming together in 1908.

-With the goal of identifying all of the individuals in the 1908 Photo, below are enlarged segments of that photo with the individuals given ID numbers.
+With the goal of identifying all of the individuals in the below 1920 Photo, below are enlarged segments of that photo with the individuals given ID numbers.
 Those who are already recognized are named.
 Hopefully, historians or family members who visit will be able to assist in identifying those who haven’t yet been recognized.
 This information can be sent thru the comment section of this blog post.
 Thank you.

 From: Right to left